javascript-tutorial/en.javascript.info/1-js/09-classes/06-instanceof/article.md

 At the end we have "typeof on steroids" that not only works for primitive data types, but also for built-in objects and even can be customized.

-It can be used instead of `instanceof` for built-in objects when we want to get the type as a string rather than just to check.
+We can use `{}.toString.call` instead of `instanceof` for built-in objects when we want to get the type as a string rather than just to check.

 ## Summary

-Let's recap the type-checking methods that we know:
+Let's summarize the type-checking methods that we know:

 |               | works for   |  returns      |
 |---------------|-------------|---------------|